domschrei/aquaplanning/README.md

 ## Building and installing

 The framework is written from scratch and thus does not rely on any Planning-related frameworks.
 It does depend on antlr4 (for the parsing of PDDL files), Picocli for argument parsing, and sat4j as a SAT solver backend.
 We use [Maven](https://maven.apache.org/) as a build system to resolve these dependencies (package `maven` in Debian-based Linux distributions).
-In the base directory, run `mvn package` which will run the included JUnit tests and create a runnable jar file in `target/aquaplanning-<version>-jar-with-dependencies.jar`.
-You can launch the application with `java -jar <runnable-jar> <domain-file> <problem-file>`.
+In the base directory, run `mvn package` which will create a runnable jar file in `target/aquaplanning-<version>-jar-with-dependencies.jar`.
+You can launch the application with `java -jar <runnable-jar>`.
+JUnit tests are disabled by default (as they potentially take a long time); you can re-enable them by appending `-DskipTests=false` to the build command.

-Using the Eclipse IDE, the project can be directly imported as a Maven project and then built and/or installed.

 ## Usage